The pilot and 4 passengers of the Titan submersible are dead, US Coast Guard says

 OceanGate has been chronicling the Titanic’s decay and the underwater ecosystem around it via yearly voyages since 2021.

-The Titan was estimated to have about a four-day supply of breathable air when it launched Sunday morning in the North Atlantic — but experts have emphasized that was an imprecise approximation to begin with and could be extended if passengers have taken measures to conserve breathable air.
-And it's not known if they survived since the sub's disappearance.

-Rescuers have rushed ships, planes and other equipment to the site of the disappearance.
-On Thursday, the U.S. Coast Guard said an undersea robot sent by a Canadian ship had reached the sea floor, while a French research institute said a deep-diving robot with cameras, lights and arms also joined the operation.
+Rescuers rushed ships, planes and other equipment to the site of the disappearance.

-Authorities have been hoping underwater sounds might help narrow their search, whose coverage area has been expanded to thousands of miles — twice the size of Connecticut and in waters 2 1/2 miles (4 kilometers) deep.
-Coast Guard officials said underwater noises were detected in the search area Tuesday and Wednesday.
+Authorities were hoping underwater sounds detected Tuesday and Wednesday might help narrow their search, whose coverage area had been expanded to thousands of miles — twice the size of Connecticut and in waters 2 1/2 miles (4 kilometers) deep.

-Jamie Pringle, an expert in Forensic Geosciences at Keele University, in England, said even if the noises came from the submersible, "The lack of oxygen is key now; even if they find it, they still need to get to the surface and unbolt it."
+But the Coast Guard indicated Thursday that the sounds were likely generated by something other than the Titan.

+“There doesn’t appear to be any connection between the noises and the location (of the debris) on the seafloor,” Mauger said.

+The Coast Guard will continue searching near the Titanic for more clues about what happened to the Titan.
+Efforts to recover the submersible and the remains of the five men who died will also continue, Mauger said.

-The Titan was reported overdue Sunday afternoon about 435 miles (700 kilometers) south of St. John’s, Newfoundland, as it was on its way to where the iconic ocean liner sank more than a century ago.
-OceanGate Expeditions, which is leading the trip, has been chronicling the Titanic’s decay and the underwater ecosystem around it via yearly voyages since 2021.
+The Titan launched at 6 a.m.
+Sunday and was reported overdue Sunday afternoon about 435 miles (700 kilometers) south of St. John’s, Newfoundland, as it was on its way to where the iconic ocean liner sank more than a century ago.
+By Thursday, when the oxygen supply was expected to run out, there was little hope of finding the crew alive.

-By Thursday morning, hope was running out that anyone on board the vessel would be found alive.

-Dr. Rob Larter, a marine geophysicist with the British Antarctic Survey, emphasized the difficulty of finding something the size of the submersible, which is about 22 feet (6.5 meters) long and 9 feet (nearly 3 meters) high.

 Broadcasters around the world started newscasts at the critical hour Thursday with news of the submersible.
 The Saudi-owned satellite channel Al Arabiya showed a clock on air counting down to their estimate of when the air could potentially run out.

-One of the company's first customers characterized a dive he made to the site two years ago as a "kamikaze operation."
+One of the company's first customers likened a dive he made to the site two years ago to a suicide mission.

 “Imagine a metal tube a few meters long with a sheet of metal for a floor.
 You can’t stand.
 You can’t kneel.
 Everyone is sitting close to or on top of each other,” said Arthur Loibl, a retired businessman and adventurer from Germany.
 “You can’t be claustrophobic.”